-You need to know how to get out of a relationship when you have no family to lean on and nowhere to go.
-How do you leave and start over when you have no money and nobody to trust?
+Finding ways to get out of a relationship when you have no money, no family support and nowhere to go will take all the strength and courage you have.
+You may feel helpless and hopeless – how do you leave a relationship and start over when you have no money and nobody to trust?

 Getting Out of a Relationship When You Have Nowhere to Go

 When I was a MSW (Master of Social Work) student at UBC in Vancouver, we often discussed a “strengths-based approach” to client care.
 We were taught what to say to women in unhealthy relationships, who had no money or resources to leave.